DuckyMomo20012/image-n-crypt/README.md

 - **Test REST API endpoints**: You can test endpoints using these ways:

-  - [Hoppscoth](https://hoppscotch.io/): an open source API development ecosystem
+  - [Hoppscoth](https://hoppscotch.io/): an open-source API development
+    ecosystem

     ![hoppscotch.io](https://user-images.githubusercontent.com/64480713/177003377-aa1b901e-fa47-474d-bbdf-3d287192f915.png)

-    - You can import pre-defined REST API endpoints from file `data/hoppscoth.json` to Hoppscotch.
+    - You can import pre-defined REST API endpoints from the file `data/hoppscoth.json` to Hoppscotch.

   - **Local Swagger documentation**: a Swagger UI is generated from REST API